-All eight of the major fertilizers are now higher compared to last year with prices shifting higher in recent months.
-Potash is 6% higher, 10-34-0 is 7% more expensive, UAN28 is 8% higher, UAN32 is 9% more expensive, both MAP and DAP are 12% higher, anhydrous is 15% higher and urea is 20% more expensive compared to last year.
+All eight of the major fertilizers are now higher compared to last year.
+DAP is 3% higher, MAP is 6% more expensive, 10-34-0 is 10% higher, potash is 11% more expensive, both UAN28 and UAN32 are 14% higher, anhydrous is 16% more expensive and urea is 18% higher compared to last year.

 DTN collects roughly 1,700 retail fertilizer bids from 310 retailer locations weekly.
 Not all fertilizer prices change each week.
 Prices are subject to change at any time.